apiflask/apiflask/docs/request.md

 ## Request body validating

-When you declared an input with `app.input` decorator, APIFlask (webargs) will get the data from specified location and validate it againest the schema definition.
+When you declared an input with `app.input` decorator, APIFlask (webargs) will get the data from specified location and validate it against the schema definition.

 If the parsing and validating success, the data will pass to the view function.
 When you declared multiple inputs, the order will be from top to bottom: